-Project proposal Work Plans using this template may not exceed twenty pages in 12-point font.
+Work Plans using this template may not exceed twenty pages in 12-point font.
 The use of diagrams, visuals, and reference sheets, as well as any letters of collaboration from contributors will not count toward the twenty-page limitation.
+If a work plan exceeds the page limit the extra pages may not be evaluated.

-Project proposal Work Plans not using this template may not exceed ten pages in 12-point font.
+Work Plans not using this template may not exceed ten pages in 12-point font.
 The use of diagrams, visuals, and reference sheets, as well as any letters of collaboration from contributors will not count toward the ten-page limitation.
+If a work plan exceeds the page limit the extra pages may not be evaluated.